TheDuriel/TheDuriel.github.io-contents-swn/Systems/0403 - Nadir.md

 - **Defenses:** Automated / Patrols

 The **Crossbay Hub** is the lifeline of the system — the only semi-stable stop for refuel, food, or legitimate salvage contracts.
-Every crew passing through [[0403]] comes here, willingly or not.
+Every crew passing through [[0403 - Nadir]] comes here, willingly or not.
 It’s a rough place, kept civil by the Exchange’s monopoly on air, fuel, and security.

 ### Current Situation
 - **Tarkos Extraction Limited** still holds mineral rights but rarely patrols — their claim-station at _Kavarna-6_ is automated and minimally staffed.